We are the Austin chapter of The National Organization for the Reform of Marijuana Laws.

 Driven by the Drug War, the U.S. prison population is six to ten times as high as most Western European nations.
 The United States is a close second only to Russia in its rate of incarceration per 100,000 people.
 In 2005, more than 786,000 people were arrested in this country for marijuana-related offenses alone.

-Marijuana prohibition causes more problems than it solves, and ruins thousands more lives than it supposedly tries to save.
-The NORML Legal Committee provides legal support and assistance to victims of the current marijuana laws.
-NORML also monitors developments in state and federal law, and files appellate and amicus curiae (“friend of the court”) briefs in cases which may affect the interpretation of existing marijuana laws, or which will, hopefully, change them.
+Cannabis prohibition causes more problems than it solves, and ruins thousands more lives than it supposedly tries to save.
+The NORML Legal Committee provides legal support and assistance to victims of the current cannabis laws.
+NORML also monitors developments in state and federal law, and files appellate and amicus curiae (“friend of the court”) briefs in cases which may affect the interpretation of existing cannabis laws, or which will, hopefully, change them.

-Hemp is a distinct variety of the plant species cannabis sativa L. that contains minimal (less than 1%) amounts of tetrahydrocannabinol (THC), the primary psychoactive ingredient in marijuana.
+Hemp is a distinct variety of the plant species cannabis sativa L. which contains less than 0.3 percent of tetrahydrocannabinol (THC), the primary psychoactive ingredient in cannabis.
 It is a tall, slender, fibrous plant similar to flax or kenaf.
-Various parts of the plant can be utilized in the making of textiles, paper, paints, clothing, plastics, cosmetics, foodstuffs, insulation, animal feed and other products.
+Various parts of the plant can be utilized in the making of textiles, paper, paints, clothing, plastics, cosmetics, foodstuffs, insulation, animal feed, and other products.

 Hemp produces a much higher yield per acre than do common substitutes such as cotton and requires few pesticides.
 In addition, hemp has an average growing cycle of only 100 days and leaves the soil virtually weed-free for the next planting.

 Get involved with Texas NORML!
 If you’d like to subscribe to our mail list and be informed about updates in your area please complete our activist info form available here.
-You can view upcoming events on the Events Page or contact us via the Contact Page.
+You can view upcoming events on the Events Page or contact us via the Get Involved page.
 Thank you for your interest and support!